Nutrition and Health Promotion Double Degree

 If you're not an Australian citizen, permanent resident or New Zealand citizen, please see information for international students.

-On graduation, you are eligible for professional-level membership for the Australian Health Promotion Association, the Public Health Association of Australia, the Nutrition Society of Australia and the Safety Institute of Australia.
+On graduation, you are eligible for professional-level membership for the Australian Health Promotion Association, the Public Health Association of Australia, and the Nutrition Society of Australia.

 This course can help you become a: